 An ingenious way to test your home’s security is to pretend you are going to burglarize it yourself.
 How would you get in?
 Where would you look for valuables?
 (A safe screwed to a closet floor is pretty hard to put under your coat and sneak away.)
 How would you get out?

 If the answer to those questions is fairly obvious, you can see that you have some homework to do.
-Yes, it takes time, effort and at least a modest investment of money.
+Yes, it takes time, effort, and at least a modest investment of money.
 But imagine the worst.
-An intruder breaks in, vandalizes your home, steals your valuables, and maybe, on his way out, sets the place on fire.
+An intruder breaks in and vandalizes your home.
+They steal your valuables, and maybe, on their way out, sets the place on fire.
 Sad to say, this has happened to far too many people.
-If it happened to you, how much time, effort, energy and funds would you invest to have had it NOT happen?
+If it happened to you, how much time, effort, and money would you invest to have had it NOT happen?

 - Home Security Systems Made Simple